yasaspeiris/GSMCam/README.md

 # GSMCam
-A Python program to determine the Grams per Square Meter of a Fabric using hardware accelerated Image Processing
+A Python program to determine the Grams per Square Meter of a Fabric using hardware accelerated Image Processing (Also contains source code, design files and PCB schematics for cartesian slider system used to move the camera across fabrics.)

 ![cover1_97ebsi5cop](https://user-images.githubusercontent.com/20635670/51759435-3aa97480-20ee-11e9-92bd-029e3d236d35.jpg)